 Let’s take a closer look at the area’s geography to clear up the confusion.

-The central portion of downtown contains the Financial District, the Granville Strip entertainment district and the Robson Street shopping district.
-This is where you’ll find the majority of the city’s hotels.
+The central portion of downtown contains the Financial District, the Granville Strip entertainment district and the Robson Street – arguably Vancouver’s best shopping district.

 The Stadium District